loopalu/JiraStyle/README.md

 # JiraStyle
 Browser plugin for customizing the style in Jira board.
+Currently it makes the default red column green.